How it works

 - Police & Fire Services

-- Faith groups
+- Churches and Faith groups

 - Councillors and MPs

-Safer, Kinder Communities
+For Safer, Stronger Communities

-ROC’s mission is to increase community resilience by inspiring and supporting groups to work together.
+ROC’s mission is to increase community resilience by inspiring and supporting groups to work together

 A ROC Conversation achieves this by: